-Chad Revis ('21), who attended the University of Kentucky for undergrad, is president of the Student Bar Association.
+Chad Revis ('21), who was president of the Student Bar Association during his 3L year, now works at the Florida Supreme Court after externing there in 2020.

 HANDS-ON LEGAL EXPERIENCE

 OUR STUDENTS HAVE MANY

 opportunities to apply what they learn in the classroom in the real world.
 Florida State's clinical programs and location in Tallahassee provide students a plethora of options to gain the legal experience that employers desire.
 Few other law schools in the nation can compete in terms of location.
 No other law school in Florida can provide the unique legal opportunities that accompany being located in the state capital.